DennisJohnsenUCL/FixtureBuilder/FixtureBuilder/readme.md

 **FixtureBuilder** is a flexible fixture creation library for .NET.
 It enables advanced construction and configuration of test objects, supporting scenarios where you need to set fields (even private or backing fields), initialize read-only properties, or bypass constructors during test setup.

+If you want to write clean tests that focus only on the method you want to test, then this is the tool for you.
+With FixtureBuilder you can construct a test object to be in the exact state you want it to be in for your test, and write tests that are dependent only on the specific method being tested.

 ## Features